 My position as an advocate for military families and veterans is also shaped by my family.
 As the twin sister of a 17-year combat veteran in the United States Air Force, I can attest that the little brother that I sent off to war after 9/11 is not the man who came home.
 Our military service members put their lives on the line to defend our freedoms, and I am proud to be an outspoken advocate for service members and their families, making sure that they gain access to the opportunities and benefits that they’ve earned and deserve.

-I have worked on veterans’ health care, improving military transition and workforce development and have helped secure millions of dollars in federal grants to improve private sector job growth, support military personnel transitioning to private sector jobs, and support the 1900+ small businesses in the defense sector supply chain during Department of Defense downsizing.
+I have worked on veterans’ health care, improving military transition and workforce development, and have helped secure millions of dollars in federal grants to improve private-sector job growth, support military personnel transitioning to private-sector jobs, and support the 1900+ small businesses in the defense sector supply chain during Department of Defense downsizing.

 I will continue to be a knowledgeable, compassionate and effective advocate for military families and veterans – from helping to reduce the suicide rate among veterans with better mental health treatment and services to better housing for military families to greater assistance in easing the transition between service and civilian careers.

 As a working mom of two young kids, I think every day about the future our kids will have with our world literally on fire due to climate change.
 As someone who has worked on economic development, I understand the urgency and importance of comprehensive climate action and the repercussions of inaction.
 And as a woman of color, I know that too often front-line communities can be overlooked in the fight against climate change.

-As a former WA State Representative, I’m proud to have been a part of Washington state’s bold leadership in combating the crisis.
+I’m proud to have been a part of Washington state’s bold leadership in combating the crisis.
 I was the primary sponsor of the Healthy Environments for All (HEAL) Act, which would require Washington state agencies to develop strategies to apply an environmental justice lens to their work and target investments in low income and communities of color – communities that are on the front-lines of pollution and health disparities.

 I’m proud to have been a part of Washington state’s bold leadership in combating this crisis.
 We’ve established a Clean Energy Fund to grow well paid green jobs, we’ve built a $6 billion wind industry from scratch by incentivizing the private sector with renewable energy standards, and we passed a law to end Washington’s use of coal and shift our state to use 100% clean energy to generate electricity.